 - Laon’s underground galleries, dug more than 2,000 years ago

 - Basilique Notre-Dame de Liesse

-TIP: Laon’s underground galleries can be visited through a guided tour ran by Laon’s Tourism Office.
+TIP: Laon’s underground galleries can be visited through a guided tour run by Laon’s Tourism Office.
 This is a very popular tour so book your spot as soon as you arrive at Laon.

-For your dinner in Laon, book at the Zorn Côté Bistrot (45 boulevard Brossolette, Laon).
-This top-rated restaurant proposes some of the classics of French cuisine, served by a friendly and efficient service.
+For your dinner in Laon, book at the Zorn Côté Bistrot (45 Boulevard Brossolette, Laon).
+This top-rated restaurant offers some of the classics of French cuisine, with friendly and efficient service.
 Keep some room for a dessert, they are always excellent!

 Day 3 | Laon – Ermenonville